whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-25-FabFitFun-Subscription-Box-Summer-2015-Review-Coupon.md

 <p>Here's a closer look at the necklace:</p>
 <center><img src="/images/FabFitFunSummer2015Necklace2.jpg"></center>
 <p>I don't own a lot of rose gold jewelry, mainly because it's not my favorite, but I actually love this necklace.
-I wore it throughout my vacation and find myself grabbing for it when I'm accessorizing a relaxed type of outfit.
+I wore it throughout my vacation and I find myself grabbing for it more and more when I'm accessorizing a relaxed type of outfit.
 It's so dainty and cute, it goes perfect as the last finishing touch to your ensemble.
 And did I mention it's valued at $100?
 Score!</p>
 <br>

 <p><center><img src="/images/FabFitFunSummer2015Sponge.jpg"></center></p>